Martinfacot/tVAE_Synth/README.md

 Further development will focus on expanding the evaluation metrics, implement privacy preservation & anonymization research and testing with additional healthcare datasets.

 ---
-**This project is part of an External Pharmacy Internship at CHU Strasbourg.**
+*This project is part of an External Pharmacy Internship at CHU Strasbourg.*
----

 ## How to Use